NervanaSystems/ngraph/doc/sphinx/source/index.rst

 Adaptable
 =========

-We've recently added initial support for the `ONNX`_ format.
+We've recently begun support for the `ONNX`_ format.
 Developers who already have a "trained" :abbr:`DNN (Deep Neural Network)` model can use nGraph to bypass significant framework-based complexity and :doc:`howto/import` to test or run it on targeted and efficient backends with our user-friendly